daverona/docker-rdkit/README.md

 a bash shell with your source available in the current directory.
 You can use this environment just like your local shell environment.

-Note that if your Python source write files to other than /var/local, say /srv, in this environment and exit the shell, these files will be lost.
-If this is the case, you should mount a directory on your machine to /srv in the container when run the container:
+Note that if your Python source writes files to other than /var/local, say /srv, in this environment and exit the shell, these files will be lost.
+If this is the case, you should mount a directory on your machine to /srv in the container:

 ```bash
 docker container run --rm \